post featured image

 40-Minute Strength + Kickboxing Workout At Home

-STRENGTH TRAINING and CARDIO KICKBOXING collide in this sweaty, full body workout!
-Burn major calories in the back-to-back kickboxing drills AND build strength in the upper body, lower body and core during the strength circuits.
-40-minutes of dumbbell strength training AND kickboxing at home!
+Strength training and cardio kickboxing collide in this sweaty, full body workout!
+Burn major calories in the back-to-back kickboxing drills and build strength in the upper body, lower body and core during the strength circuits.
+40 minutes of dumbbell strength training and kickboxing at home.

 Not only is boxing and kickboxing fun, but it burns calories at a rapid pace.
 Add full body strength training with weights and you’ve got a “best of both worlds” home workout.